cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 Users are able to select their reward destination, there are three possible options the same as on the Polkadot App.

+Once the validator list is generated and the reward destination is selected, nominators can press the Nominate button, and the Polkadot Browser Extension would popup to ask them to sign the transaction.

 ### Portfolio Management

 ### Telegram Bots for nominators